rayringston/IoT/Wireless Desk Lamp/README.md

 This project uses an ESP32 microcontroller to act as a client to a MQTT broker.
 The ESP32 uses its GPIO pins to control a relay, switching the state of a desk lamp.
 It also features an external push button, allowing you to manually control the lamp.
 The client can be communicated with via a smartphone app, [IoT MQTT Panel](https://apps.apple.com/pl/app/iot-mqtt-panel/id6466780124).

 # How it Works
 The MQTT broker is hosted by a Raspberry Pi, see [RPi MQTT Broker](IoT/RPi%20MQTT%20Broker) for more information, while the client is an ESP32.
-The ESP32
+The ESP32 is small microcontroller, with a dual-core CPU, including built-in WiFi and bluetooth capabilites.
+And the main part, the lamp, is just an old desk lamp that was slightly modified.

 <img width="1566" height="909" alt="System Diagram" src="https://github.com/user-attachments/assets/74c30e95-db62-495f-8768-062f91b46c99" />